flopezag/fiware-testbed-deploy/README.md

 The installation of the testbed is fully automatized and consists on an OpenStack instance where the original keystone server was replaced with the KeyRock server.
-This is work in progress; the current version only installs Glance, Nova and Neutron, but skuld also purges Swift, Cinder and Blueprint resources.
+This is work in progress; the current version only installs Glance, Nova and Neutron, but also purges Swift, Cinder and Blueprint resources.

 ### Deploying one testbed
 By using a fiware-testbed-deploy script (*launch_vm.py*), it is possible to deploy an entire Openstack testbed.